Kym Marsh

 Kimberley Gail Marsh (previously Ryder, Lomas and Ratcliff; born 13 June 1976) is an English actress, television presenter and singer.
 In 2001, she won a place in the band Hear'Say as a result of appearing on the reality television series Popstars.
-Hear'Say enjoyed brief success, achieving two UK number one singles and a UK number one album, but Marsh left the band in 2002 to pursue a solo career.
-She released an album titled Standing Tall in 2003, which peaked at number nine in the UK and spawned two UK top ten singles.
+Hear'Say enjoyed brief success, achieving two UK number-one singles and a UK number-one album, but Marsh left the band in 2002 to pursue a solo career.
+She released an album titled Standing Tall in 2003, which peaked at number nine in the UK and spawned two UK top-ten singles.

 From 2006 to 2019, she portrayed Michelle Connor on the ITV soap opera Coronation Street.
 She won the British Soap Award for Best Newcomer at the 2007 British Soap Awards, as well as winning the Newcomer category at the 2007 National Television Awards and being nominated for Best Female Dramatic Performance at the 2017 British Soap Awards.
 In 2010, she finished in fourth place on Popstar to Operastar, a reality show featuring well-known pop stars being trained to sing opera.
 Since October 2020, Marsh has co-fronted the BBC One morning lifestyle programme Morning Live alongside Welsh presenter Gethin Jones.
 From 2023, Marsh appeared in the revival of the BBC school drama series Waterloo Road.

 Early life

-Marsh was born on 13 June 1976 in Whiston Hospital in Whiston, Merseyside to Pauline and David Marsh, who lived in Garswood.
+Kimberley Gail Marsh was born on 13 June 1976 at Whiston Hospital in Whiston, Merseyside, to Pauline and David Marsh, who lived in Garswood.
 She has two older brothers and one older sister.
 Her father was a joiner and in his spare time was the lead guitarist for the band Ricky and the Dominant Four who were a supporting act to The Beatles at The Cavern Club.
-She attended Byrchall High School in Ashton-in-Makerfield and the Elliot Clarke Stage School in Liverpool for two years, leaving when she was 15.
+She attended Cansfield High School in Ashton-in-Makerfield and the Elliot Clarke Stage School in Liverpool for two years, leaving when she was 15.